Eulena/AdvancedDataStorageRetrieval/README.md

 # Temperature Analysis

-### Write a function called "calc_temps" that will accept start date and end date in the format '%Y-%m-%d' and return the minimum, average, and maximum temperatures for that range of dates
+### Write a function called "calc_temps" that will accept start date and end date in the format '%Y-%m-%d' and return the minimum, average, and maximum temperatures for that range of dates.

 ```
 def calc_temps(start_date, end_date):